delftswa2016/rails/guides/source/action_view_overview.md

 <%= render partial: "product", as: "item" %>
 ```

-The `object` option can be used to directly specify which object is rendered into the partial; useful when the template's object is elsewhere (eg. in a different instance variable or in a local variable).
+The `object` option can be used to directly specify which object is rendered into the partial; useful when the template's object is elsewhere (e.g. in a different instance variable or in a local variable).

 For example, instead of: